-- Williams Advanced Engineering (WAE) is working with Whizz-Kids and Frazer-Nash Consultancy to refine the DREAM wheelchair concept
+- WAE is working with Whizz-Kids and Frazer-Nash Consultancy to refine the DREAM wheelchair concept

 - Designed by children as a wheelchair for the 21st century, the innovative concept is designed to meet their hopes and dreams

 - WAE is supporting a review to provide recommendations on design, procurement and manufacturability to further aid the development of the wheelchair

 - WAE is using its knowledge in the healthcare industry, developed through previous projects such as Babypod 2.0 and a Paralympic hand cycle, alongside its capability in product design and supply chain management